-1.10 Eligibility - applications that we won't accept
+1.7 Eligibility - applications that we won't accept

-We will not accept your application in the following situations.
+We won't be able to accept your application in the following situations.

-- You missed the application deadline. - You did not upload your application form and supporting material through our Online Services funding portal. - You did not meet the criteria in 1.3 Who can apply. - You did not complete all the required parts of the application form. - You did not provide the supporting material that we asked for. - You did not provide your supporting material in the correct format.
-See 2.5 Prepare your supporting material.

-You asked for more than the allowed amount.
-However, you can ask for additional personal disability access costs if your proposal requires it.

-See Disability access costs for artists or participants with disabilities.

-You applied for activities or costs that are not covered by this award.
+- You missed the application deadline. - You did not upload your application form and supporting material through our Online Services funding portal. - You did not meet the criteria in 1.1 Who can apply? - You did not complete all the required parts of the application form. - You did not provide the supporting material that we asked for. - You did not provide your supporting material in the correct format.
+See 2.5 Prepare your supporting material. - You asked for more than the allowed amount.
+However, if you're an artist or arts practitioner with a disability, you can ask for additional access costs.
+See Disability access costs for artists. - You applied for activities or costs that are not covered by this award.
+See 1.5 What activities or costs can you not apply for? - Your application is better suited to another Arts Council award.
+If this happens, we will direct you to the other award.